Color

 Other considerations

-• Link colors – If you design links without underlining, the color of the link text must have a 3:1 color contrast compared to surrounding (non-link) text to be accessible.
+• Link colors – If your link text is not underlined, the color of the link text must have a 3:1 color contrast compared to surrounding (non-link) text to be accessible.
+This is in addition to the 4.5:1 contrast requirement for the link text against the background color.
+Learn about web-safe that colors can meet both contrast requirements.

 • Light text on a dark background (“dark mode”) – Although some people benefit from this combination, a greater portion of people find this more difficult to read.
 People who benefit from this combination often use settings or assistive tech to convert everything to dark mode.
 For this reason, it’s best to avoid light text on a dark background, except in small doses (such as decorative titles and call outs).